ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-2-3.md

-Chapter 2: Overview of Cross-Cultural Conflict Management: Techniques for Overcoming Common Challenges in Cross-Cultural Conflict Management
+Techniques for Overcoming Common Challenges in Cross-Cultural Conflict Management
 ============================================================================================================================================

 Managing conflict across cultures can be a complex and challenging task.
 In this chapter, we will provide an overview of cross-cultural conflict management and discuss techniques for overcoming common challenges in cross-cultural conflict management.